schmittjoh/serializer/doc/event_system.rst

 serializer.post_deserialize
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 This is dispatched after a type is processed.
 You can use it to normalize
-submitted data if you require external services for example.
+submitted data if you require external services for example, or also to
+perform validation of the submitted data.

 **Event Object**: ``JMS\Serializer\EventDispatcher\Event``